fathom-playground/playground/governance/reviewing.md

 funded.

-If a majority does not, but a reviewer feels strongly about an application, they can veto it's funding.
-Each reviewer has 2 vetos.
+If a majority does not, but a reviewer feels strongly about an application, they can unanimously fund it with a wildcard.
+Each reviewer has 2.

 ## The goals of this process